JohnnyDeath8/Daily-Bible-Verse/README.md

 "The Lord is my shepherd; I shall not want."

 **Reflection:**
 This verse reminds me that God is my provider and guide.
-Like a shepherd cares for every need of the sheep, God knows exactly what I need—even before I ask.
+Like a shepherd cares for every need of the sheep, God knows exactly what I need, even before I ask.
 It helps me let go of worry and trust that I am being led in the right direction, even when things feel uncertain.

 **Prayer:**
 Lord, thank You for guiding and providing for me each day.
 Help me to trust in Your plans and not be anxious about what I lack.
 Remind me that in You, I have everything I need.
 Amen.